buk7456/FreeTX/README.md

 ## Hardware and Schematics
 The transmiter and receiver schematics can be found in the'schematics' folder.
 The major components are listed below.
-- 1x Atmega2560 microcntroller, 2x Atmega328p microcontrollers.
+- 1x Atmega2560 microcontroller, 2x Atmega328p microcontrollers.
 - 2x SX1276/77/78/79 or RFM95 based Lora modules.
 However any module can possibly be used.
 - 128x64 KS0108 based LCD.
 Any 128x64 LCD can however be used (provide own driver code).